 This means if something in the environment is even slightly irregular — the speed of an approaching truck, the slightly unusual behavior of someone at a party — your brain squirts dopamine and you get that “weird” feeling.
 Whether you pay attention or not can make all the difference.
 You might meet your future spouse — or meet your maker.
 Those signals carry a lot of important information, so it’s wise to listen up.

-Judith Orloff, PhD, a Los Angeles–based intuitive psychiatrist and author of Second Sight (Three Rivers Press, 2010), believes the benefits of listening to your instincts go far beyond making good on life-or-death decisions.
+Judith Orloff, PhD, a Los Angeles–based intuitive psychiatrist and author of Second Sight, believes the benefits of listening to your instincts go far beyond making good on life-or-death decisions.
 “Living more intuitively demands that you’re in the moment,” she says, “and that makes for a more passionate life.”

 But she also notes that gut instincts are far from infallible.
 The right brain’s skill with pattern identification can trigger suspicions of unfamiliar (but not dangerous) things, or cause you to be especially reactive to people who simply remind you of someone else.